International Council for Traditional Music

 Responsibilities and Duties

-1. Consult the ICTM membership as widely as possible on the prospective themes of the World Conference.
+1. Consult the ICTMD membership as widely as possible on the prospective themes of the World Conference.
 Normally this is carried out at the preceding World Conference, with a suggestion box in a prominent location.

-2. Once the themes are approved by the Executive Board, the Programme Committee should prepare a rationale for each theme, to be published in the Bulletin of the ICTM with the 'First Notice' of the forthcoming conference.
+2. Once the themes are approved by the Executive Board, the Programme Committee should prepare a rationale for each theme, to be published in the Bulletin of the ICTMD with the 'First Notice' of the forthcoming conference.

 3. Call for papers with appropriate deadlines, instructions, and guidelines for submissions should be prepared and submitted for publication with the ‘First Notice’.